In no particular order, some thoughts on testing.

-Tests should avoid making decisions, such as for-loops and if-statements.
+Test code should avoid logic, such as for-loops and if-statements.

 Tests are no guarantee that a system works.

-Tests should explicitly contain the details you care about.
+Tests should explicitly contain the details you care about, and no other details.
 Prefer explicitly setting up data in each test case rather than sharing data fixtures.

-When you use the same data for a dozen tests, you can't tell which details are relevant to each test case.
-Set up the minimal data in each test case, using helper functions to hide irrelevant details and keeping the setup focused on what matters.
+When you use the same data for a dozen tests, you can't tell which details are relevant to each test case, making the test hard to read.
+It also couples all of the tests together, making it difficult to change tests.
+Instead, set up the minimal data in each test case, using helper functions to hide irrelevant details and keeping the setup focused on what matters.
 This also makes the test less brittle when those irrelevant details change.

 (This is an example of the general principle that code that changes together belongs together.
 In this case, relevant setup code and assertions belong close to each other, while setup that's required but unimportant can be put elsewhere.)